 The slap that Arcee gratified him almost sent him flying against the wall.
 Nevertheless, he didn't wipe away his amused smile from his lips.

 "Ah… I guess it means 'no kiss', hum?"

 Arcee flashed angrily her optics, already tightening her fist to give him a good beating.

 "How can you think I'd like to give you a kiss!" she barked, walking to him with the obvious will to slap him again.
 "Last time, you took me off guard as the miserable, despicable, low-class, stupid, impulsive and…"

 Her litany stopped when Skywarp grabbed her chin, and forcing her face up, ravished her lip component with an evident skill.
 Arcee pushed on his chest by reflex, but the damn Seeker was too powerful and had the cheek to envelop her with his energy field.
-She cursed herself when her own field almost resounded with the Jet's.
-To her disappointment, she finally gave up, allowing the Jet to deepen the kiss.
+She cursed herself when her own field almost resonated with the Jet's.
+To her disappointment, she finally gave up, allowing the Seeker to deepen the kiss.

 She had almost convinced herself that it was pleasant when Skywarp broke the kiss.

 "Ah, that's better… I prefer that," he said, letting her stepping back to regain some personal space.
 "Actually, I was looking after you to ask you something," he informed.

 Arcee kept silent, realizing with disappointment that all her systems had started to heat up consistently during the kiss.